-- Children's Hospital Los Angeles (CHLA) is a nonprofit, freestanding pediatric hospital that conducts more than 6000,000 patient visits and 17,000 surgeries annually for children every year from South California and around the globe. - As a safety-net hospital, CHLA treats the most vulnerable members of the community, including critically ill children who require complex care from a range of specialists. - CHLA serves children of all ages, from before birth (in utero) to young adults in their 20's, with a wide variety of diagnoses, from colds and broken bones to some of the most complex and rare disorders. - As a family-centered care facility, we understand that the family is the constant in a child's life, and that excellent care supports the entire family.
+Children's Hospital Los Angeles (CHLA) is a nonprofit, freestanding pediatric hospital that treats more than 104,000 children every year from South California and around the globe.

+CHLA serves children of all ages, from before birth (in utero) to young adults in their 20's, with a wide variety of diagnoses, from colds and broken bones to some of the most complex and rare disorders.
+As a family-centered care facility, we also partner with patients and families to ensure that their experiences and feedback shape hospital policy and processes.
+We understand that the family is the constant in a child's life, and that excellent care supports the entire family.